thenetcircle/dino/docs/md/api.md

     }

 For the user roles, there will be an ID on the attached object if the role is for a channel or for a room.
 If it's a global role there will be no ID on the object.
+Roles are comma separated if more than one role for a room/channel/global.

 Possible roles are: